MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 **Changed**

 * Change the semantic of the content of the drawing buffer after a flush: the *past* is not systematically restored.
+* Clarify the message when a generic event generator specified in the VEE Port is not available in the application classpath.

 **Fixed**